nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

    - Define approach for testing pages with complex integration needs
    - Start with simpler page tests
    - Create test utilities for common page patterns

-4. Education and Pool Components:
-   - Define a strategy for testing the remaining component categories
-   - Start with simpler components first